Who should attend CBF workshops?

 Can other family members attend the workshops?

-Yes, we welcome mums and dads, grandparents, older siblings - anyone who is involved in the day to day life of the person with behaviour described as challenging.
+Yes, we welcome mums and dads, grandparents, siblings over 16 – anyone who is involved in the day-to-day life of the person with behaviour described as challenging.

 How do I get workshops in my local area?

-You could ask your school, carers group, local authority, Parent Partnership Service or other organisation to host the workshops.
+You could ask your school, carers group, local authority or other organisation to host the workshops.